UPSC Syllabus PDF

 - History of India and the Indian National Movement

-- Indian and World Geography-Physical, Social, Economic Geography of India and the World
+- Indian and World Geography - Physical, Social, and Economic Geography of India and the World

 - Indian Polity and Governance - Constitution, Political System, Panchayati Raj, Public Policy, Rights Issues, etc